 Create recurring income from your existing clients

 When you’re stuck in the traditional consultancy model, you know exactly what I mean by feast or famine.
 It’s always the same.
-There’s either too much work coming in all at once, so you don’t have time to think.
-Or there’s nothing at all, and you start to worry about cash flow and paying the bills.
+There’s either too much work coming in all at once, so you don’t have time to think, or there’s nothing at all and you start to worry about cashflow and paying the bills.

 There are many formats, permutations and possibilities.
 Each one can be moulded and stamped with your magic.

-Some people will give you the story about immediate “six figure launches”, how you just need 20 people to sign up to your £200 per month membership programme, explosive customer growth…blah blah.
+Some people will give you some story about immediate “six figure launches”, how you just need 20 people to sign up to your £200 per month membership programme, explosive customer growth…blah blah.
 I’m sure you’ve seen these stinky devils and their nonsense.